 Twickenham's Eel Pie Island is an enclave of west London enveloped in musical legend, artistic curios galore — and a good deal of secrecy.

-But for two weekends this summer, you can gain access into the Eel Pie Island's inner sanctum, thanks to its Open Studios series.
+But for two weekends this summer, you can gain access to Eel Pie Island's inner sanctum, thanks to its Open Studios series.

-It's free to access to the Eel Pie Island, but nowadays you need to book tickets (keep an eye on this page, where. details will appear in May).
-This'll get you a two-hour time slot on the island.
+It's free to access to Eel Pie Island for the open days, but you need to book tickets (keep an eye on this page, where details will appear in May).
+These get you a two-hour time slot on the island.

 Eel Pie Island Artists Summer Open Studios, Twickenham, free entry, 28-29 June, and 5-6 July 2025, 11am-6pm.